Collaboration and partnerships for disaster management

 Governments, Non-Governmental Organisations and institutional donors

-World Vision partners with a number of governments, UN agencies and institutional donors.
+World Vision partners with a number of governments, UN agencies, NGOs and institutional donors.
 These partnerships are indispensable in enabling crucial on-the-ground work to assist vulnerable children and communities, including disaster management.

 Learn more about World Vision projects that are impacting the lives of children in disaster affected areas.